 49. Objection Fumes / emissions and associated adverse health impacts; Siting alongside primary school is inappropriate; Lack of separation distance being immediately adjoining the school oval; Potential environmental contamination; Potential anti-social behaviour; and Road safety concerns.
-Supported (in part) See response to Submission No. 1 for comment of this matter; See response to Submission No. 1 for comment of this matter; See response to Submission No. 1 for comment of this matter; See response to Submission No. 19 for comment on this matter; See response to Submission No. 4 for comment of this matter; and See response to Submission No. 7 for comment of this matter.
+Supported (in part) See response to Submission No. 1 for comment on this matter; See response to Submission No. 1 for comment on this matter; See response to Submission No. 1 for comment on this matter; See response to Submission No. 19 for comment on this matter; 5.
+See response to Submission No. 4 for comment on this matter; and6.
+See response to Submission No. 7 for comment on this matter.
 50. Objection Fumes / emissions and potential adverse health impacts (e.g. benzene); Siting alongside primary school and opposite residential dwellings is inappropriate.
-Supported 1.
-See response to Submission No. 1 for comment of this matter; and 2.
-See response to Submission No. 1 for comment of this matter.
+Supported See response to Submission No. 1 for comment on this matter; and See response to Submission No. 1 for comment on this matter.
 51. Objection Adverse health impacts (such as cancer) that may result.
 Supported 1.
-See response to Submission No. 1 for comment of this matter.
-52. Objection Inconsistent with Town's plans for redevelopment of Walter Rd East (tree lined boulevard with single lanes in each direction); Road safety concerns; Traffic congestion; Absence of EPA recommended 200m buffer distance; Noise impact; Proposed development will be an eyesore; Potential for anti-social behaviour; and Supported (in part) 1.
-See response to Submission No. 43 for comment on this matter; 2.
-See response to Submission No. 7 for comment of this matter; 3.
-See response to Submission No. 1 for comment of this matter; 4.
-See response to Submission No. 1 for comment of this matter;
+See response to Submission No. 1 for comment on this matter.
+52. Objection Inconsistent with Town's plans for redevelopment of Walter Rd East (tree lined boulevard with single lanes in each direction); Road safety concerns; Traffic congestion; Absence of EPA recommended 200m buffer distance; Noise impact; Proposed development will be an eyesore; Potential for anti-social behaviour; and Supported (in part) See response to Submission No. 43 for comment on this matter; See response to Submission No. 7 for comment on this matter; See response to Submission No. 1 for comment on this matter; See response to Submission No. 1 for comment on this matter;

 8. Fumes / emissions (e.g. benzene) and adverse effect on human health.
 See response to Submission No. 13 for comment on this matter; The RAR raises concerns regarding the appearance of the proposed development; See response to Submission No. 4 for comment on this matter; and See response to Submission No. 1 for comment on this matter.
 53. Objection 1.
 Traffic congestion.
 Not supported 1.
 See response to Submission No. 1 for comment on this matter.
 54. Objection Proximity to school in the event of a catastrophic emergency such a fuel explosion; and Sufficient number of facilities of this kind within locality already.
-Not Supported 1.
-See response to Submission No. 19 for comment on this matter; and 2.
-See Submission No. 1 for comment on this matter.
+Not Supported See response to Submission No. 19 for comment on this matter; and See Submission No. 1 for comment on this matter.
 55. Objection Sufficient number of facilities of this kind within locality already; Inconsistent with Town's plans for redevelopment of Walter Rd East (tree lined boulevard with single lanes in each direction); Road safety concerns; Traffic congestion; and Absence of EPA recommended 200m separation distance.
 Supported (in part) See response to Submission No. 1 for comment on this matter; See response to Submission No. 43 for comment on this matter; See response to Submission No. 7 for comment on this matter; See response to Submission No. 1 for comment on this matter; and See response to Submission No. 1 for comment on this matter.
-56. Objection 1.
-Fumes / emissions; and 2.
-Road safety concerns.
+56. Objection Fumes / emissions; and Road safety concerns.
 Supported 1.
 See response to Submission No. 1 for comment on this matter; and